The Power of Fun in Parenting: Fight or Play

 Gardening with your child is a lot of fun, but it also has other benefits.

-Spending time connecting with nature, and surrounded by plants and earth has been proven to improve emotional regulation and well-being.
+Spending time connecting with nature and being surrounded by plants and earth has been proven to improve emotional regulation and well-being.

 Gardening also develops a wide range of essential skills, such as fine motor control through planting little seeds and patience as they water plants daily, waiting for them to grow.